-Source: Nicaraguan Central Bank
+Source: Nicraguan Central Bank

-Non-alcoholic beverages (including soft drinks, artificially flavored and sweetened beverages) imported from the United States to Nicaragua have grown over the past five years but Nicaragua remains a small market for the United States, worth approximately \$600 thousand, annually.
+Non-alcoholic beverages (including soft drinks, artificially flavored and sweetened beverages) imported from the United States to Nicaragua have grown over the past five years but Nicaragua remains a small market for the United States, worth approximately \$600,000 annually.

 Nicaragua is an important exporter of seafood products, including fish, shrimp and lobster.
-In 2015, seafood exports reached over \$192 million, a decrease of 5 percent compared to previous year but accounting for an overall increase of 15 percent in the last five years.
+In 2016, seafood exports reached over \$107 million, a decrease of 22 percent compared to previous year.